 What is the biggest challenge in the work of a front-end developer?

 These endless innovations also have their negative side.
 Sometimes it's hard to keep up with the changing technologies.
-One day you think you have mastered something, and suddenly a new library appears, and you have to learn things all over again.
+One day you think you have mastered something, and suddenly a new library appears and you have to learn things all over again.
 So it is difficult to talk about stability in this profession.
 The application development process combined with the back end can also be overwhelming at times.
 A day would have to be twice as long for you to have knowledge of all the issues that arise in a project.
-You have to accept that you can't control everything, which is why the point of contact between DevOps, back end, front end, and design is so important.
+You have to accept that you can't control everything, which is why the point of contact between DevOps, back end, fron end, and design is so important.

 What do you think characterizes a good front-end developer?

 As I said before, the most important thing is to get satisfaction from this work.
 You won't be a good front-end developer if you force yourself to do it or do it just for the money.
 The most important thing is that trigger - the desire to create something visual.
 For me, this is the absolute foundation of this profession.
 A good front-end developer wants to solve problems and find solutions.
-If you often ask yourself how something works and what's behind some mechanism and then dabble in the topic until you find the answer, then the front end is something for you.
+If you often ask yourself how something works and what's behind some mechanism, and then dabble in the topic until you don't find the answer, then the front end is something for you.

 Where to get knowledge about front end?